srinivasanbala/react-spring-app-terraform/README.md

 or
 3) using Ansible/puppet configuration management tool , and from user data invoke ansible local playbook or puppet agent to communicate with master to apply the desired state

-dynamodb can used to store the data instead in memory , but didn't have enough time to modify the code.
+4) terraform execution integrated with CI tools to prevoew and approval process to apply against production environments dynamodb can used to store the data instead in memory , but didn't have enough time to modify the code.